mysql/mysql-shell-plugins/mrs_plugin/docs/sections/AddingRESTSchemasAndObjects.md

 # Adding Database Schemas and Objects to a REST Service

-Adding database schema objects (tables, views or procedures) to a REST Service allows them to be accessed through RESTful Web services.
-Before database schema object can be added, the database schema containing those objects has to be added to the REST Service first.
+Adding database schema objects (tables, views, or procedures) to a MySQL REST Service (MRS) allows them to be accessed through RESTful Web services.
+Before database schema object can be added, the database schema containing those objects has to be added to the REST service first.

-The following image shows the a REST Schema and its REST Objects.
+The following figure shows the a REST schema and its REST objects.

 ![REST Schema and its Objects](../images/vsc-mrs-schema-and-objects.png "REST Schema and its Objects")

-Note that adding a database schema is not equivalent to exposing all tables and views in the schema through the RESTful Web service.
+Note: Adding a database schema is not equivalent to exposing all tables and views in the schema through the RESTful Web service.
 It just means making the MySQL REST Service aware that the schema exists and that it may have zero or more resources to expose to HTTP/S.

-## Preconditions to adding Database Schemas and Objects
+## Preconditions for Adding Database Schemas and Objects

-In order to add REST Schemas and Objects the following preconditions need to be met.
+Before adding REST schemas and objects, ensure that the following preconditions are met:

-1. A REST Service has to be added first.
-Please see the [Adding a REST Service](#adding-a-rest-service) section of this manual.
+- A REST service must be added first (see [Adding a REST Service](#adding-a-rest-service)).
-2. The MySQL account used to connect to the targeting MySQL Solution needs to be granted the `mysql_rest_service_schema_admin` MySQL role or a superset of privileges.
+- The MySQL account used to connect to the targeting MySQL Solution needs to be granted the `mysql_rest_service_schema_admin` MySQL role or a superset of privileges.

-To grant the `mysql_rest_service_schema_admin` MySQL role execute the following SQL statement.
+To grant the `mysql_rest_service_schema_admin` MySQL role, execute the following SQL statement.

 ```sql
 GRANT 'mysql_rest_service_schema_admin' TO 'user_account'@'%';